insujeon/IB-GAN/README.md

-# A PyTorch implementation of IB-GAN model for AAAI2021
+# The PyTorch implementation of IB-GAN model of AAAI2021

 This package contains a PyTorch implementation of IB-GAN presented in the submitted paper.
-You can reproduce the experiment on dSprite (and Color-dSprite, 3DChairs, CelebA) dataset with the this implementation.
+You can reproduce the experiment on dSprite (Color-dSprite, 3DChairs, and CelebA) dataset with the this code.
+Current implementation is based on python==1.4.0.
+Please refer environments.yml for the environment settigs.
 Please refer to the Technical appendix page for more detailed information of hypter parameter settings for each experiment.